constantinchik/nvim-config/ReadMe.md

 ### [vim-be-good](https://github.com/ThePrimeagen/vim-be-good) for training vim skills

 # TIPS to remember

 - `Ctrl+v` | vertical edit mode.
 CONFLICTS WITH SYSTEM PASTE ON WINDOWS

 // TODO: Undo does not work properly
 // TODO: Treesitter angular
 // TODO: Replace bufferline with tabufline
 // TODO: Setup comments better (leader + /)
-// TODO: GitSigns mappings for blame etc...
 // TODO: Auto-session does not work
 // TODO: Move some of the CHAD remaps
 // TODO: Neotree vs nvim tree
 // TODO: Copilot does not seem to work...
+// TODO: Learn fugitive to not use git cli outside of nvim
 // Fidget mb? https://github.com/j-hui/fidget.nvim
 // Noice for notifications? https://github.com/folke/noice.nvim
 // Neotest for unit testing? https://github.com/nvim-neotest/neotest